Why do I need a booster dose?

 Other vaccines require occasional "boosts" like the tetanus-diphtheria (tetanus) vaccine, given to individuals every ten years.
 There are other vaccines that need to be administered even more often.
 For example, the influenza (flu) vaccine is recommended for individuals each year because of new strains emerging every season.

-Can people who received Johnson & Johnson's Janssen (J&J/Janssen) COVID-19 Vaccine get a booster dose of an mRNA vaccine?
+Can people who received Johnson & Johnson's Janssen (J&J/Janssen) COVID-19 Vaccine get a booster dose of a vaccine?

-Yes, eligible New Yorkers can receive either the Pfizer or Moderna bivalent booster dose after receiving Janssen.
+Yes, eligible New Yorkers can receive either the Pfizer or Moderna bivalent booster dose or in some situations, Novavax monovalent booster dose, after receiving Janssen.